gvwilson/sensibleadventures/iffy/iffy.md

 "No!"
 Aunt Naggie yanked Iffy back and stepped in front of her irate husband.
 "Jack, don't!
-She's just talking.
+She's just talkin'.
-She's not going anywhere."
+She's not goin' anywhere."

 Uncle Jack shook the wrench at them.
-"I best see more out of both of you than just talking," he snarled.
+"I best see more out o' both o' you than just talking," he snarled.
 "Now get me some affin' lunch, woman.
 And you!"
 He jabbed a finger at Iffy.